 For a list of videos from the CfBE's forums, click here.

 The CfBE convenes and facilitates dialogue sessions between senior leaders from business and diverse societal stakeholders - government, trade unions, churches, NGOs, academia and media.
 These sessions focus on the toughest and most contentious issues facing South African business and society: corruption and state capture; poverty and inequality; racial and gender justice; transformation and correcting historical wrongs; land redistribution; economic and political inclusion; and violence and abuse.

 The aim is to generate new thinking and expose participants to perspectives and views that they might not otherwise encounter.
 It is also intended to build trust and understanding – an antidote to the dangerous polarisation threatening South Africa.

 Research and publishing

-Developing both academic and practitioner-orientated publications is a strong and increasing area of focus for the CfBE.
-In collaboration with GIBS faculty as well as international academics, we research and write scholarly papers, white papers, and case studies.
+Developing academic and practitioner-orientated publications is a strong and increasing area of focus for the CfBE.
+In collaboration with GIBS faculty and international academics, we research and write scholarly papers, white papers, and case studies.